Phone-GWP-group

 51-FOR symbol

-The main application for cork in terms of packaging is as a “bottle stopper” for wines and similar drinks.
+The main application of cork in packaging is as a “bottle stopper” for wines and similar drinks.

 #60 COT – Cotton